debops/debops/docs/defaults-detailed.rst

   Set to ``False`` to disable header backup creation and to ensure that the header backup is absent on the remote system.
   This option only has an effect in ``luks`` :ref:`item.mode <cryptsetup__devices_mode>`.
+  For TrueCrypt/VeraCrypt you will need to create header backups manually!
   Defaults to :envvar:`cryptsetup__header_backup`.

 .. _cryptsetup__devices_swap: